Fees and Funding

 How we are funded and supported

-We are a non-profit community organisation providing an independent education service.
+We are a non-profit community organisation providing special character education.
 Our primary school, kindergartens and playgroups receive a variety of funding from; government, tuition fees, donations, fundraising, philanthropy and international student fees.
-The primary school is mainly self-funded from tuition fees, donations and fundraising.
+The primary school receives minimal government support and is mainly self-funded from tuition fees, donations, and fundraising.
 The kindergartens are mainly funded by the Ministry of Education.
 We strive to offer the best educational service possible from the combined income.
-Donations from parents are voluntary and are not attendance fees.
-We are committed to making Steiner education accessible to all families, irrespective of their ability to make financial donations.
-In addition to financial donations, parents and supporters volunteer their time and skills.
-This volunteer labour helps keep our costs down and builds a close community.
-Volunteer’s help as teacher aids, cleaners, sports coaches, trustees and run fundraising events.
-Our unique mix of funding and volunteer labour allow us to accept all children and create a diverse and egalitarian school community.
+Tuition fees are compulsory and include GST.

-Capital projects, such as the purchase of buildings and land, have been made possible by donors and interest free loans.
+Capital projects, such as the purchase of buildings and land, have been made possible by donors and low interest community loans.